Last Updated: March 25, 2026

 The garnet tetra might not have the instant name recognition of a neon or cardinal tetra, but it’s every bit as worthy of a spot in your tank.
 That warm coppery glow and the distinctive dark wedge marking give it a look that’s both elegant and understated.
 In a dimly lit planted tank with tannin-stained water, a school of 10 or more garnet tetras is a genuinely beautiful sight.

 They’re easy to care for, peaceful with nearly everything, and hardy enough to forgive the occasional mistake.
 If you’re looking for a tetra that’s just a little different from the usual suspects, give the garnet tetra a try.
-You probably won’t regret it.
+You won’t regret it.

 Recommended Video